appendix FSelf-referential options

 Passing an Options struct directly to SendN has advantages:

-• Simple: Passing an Options value to SendN is straightforward and easy to grasp.
+• Simple—Passing an Options value to SendN is straightforward and easy to grasp.

-• Concise: We only declare an Options struct and some helper functions.
+• Concise—We declare only an Options struct and some helper functions.

-However, this approach has downsides as well:
+This approach has downsides as well:

-• Defaults: We must pass an empty Options if we want the defaults.
+• Defaults—We must pass an empty Options if we want the defaults.

-F.1.1 Zero value ambiguity
+F.1.1 Zero-value ambiguity

-Consider if Options had a MaxRetries option:
+Suppose that Options had a MaxRetries option:

 type Options struct {